ShreyasSingri/chatroom-react-flask/README.md

 We have created api for login and register.

 Register API
     API endpoint will check that is http request method is get, than render registration form but if the http request method is post, than it will check that form is valid or not, if form is valid, it will create new user object with that password and then it will save that object inside the Database.

+Login API
+    Here, if method is post and form is valid, than it will search user in Database using user's email. if user exist than it will compare the hashed password which is stored inside the database and simple password which is entered by user.

+    If both password matched then allow user to access and redirect user to home while saving username and email inside the session.